Date: last quarter of the 6th century B.C.

 Accession Number: 28.77

-The Greek god Herakles is presented here not only as a hero of extraordinary strength and vitality, but also as a beautifully groomed and, thus, civilized individual.
-This aspect is emphasized in Archaic art.
-Only later do episodes of his legend, such as the madness that Hera inflicted upon him, become prominent in art.
-The bronze statuette was probably commissioned for dedication in a sanctuary.
+Herakles is presented here not only as a hero of extraordinary strength and vitality but also as a beautifully groomed—and thus civilized—individual.
+This aspect is emphasized; on the Andokides amphora, he appears as fully the equal of the god Apollo.
+Only later do episodes such as the madness that Hera inflicted upon him become prominent in art.
+The bronze statuette was probably made as a dedication in a sanctuary.